cloud-ranger/CRITAS/README.md

 # Welcome to CRITAS from CloudRanger
-## CloudRanger Instance Type Availablitity Service (CRITAS) from [cloudranger.com](https://cloudranger.com)
+## CloudRanger Instance Type Availablitity Service (CRITAS) from [cloudranger.com](http://go.cloudranger.com/l/211332/2017-06-01/47g81g)

-We are delighted to make available as a completely free service a constantly update list of all available instances in AWS across all regions.
+We are delighted to make available a completely free service that has a constantly updated list of all available instances in AWS across all regions.

-Its always a challenge when you are builing in interface that allows users to create instances, but without making a failing call how can you be assured that the instance type is available to use in that region.
-This problem is the reason we developed Critas.
-Here we constantly maintain a list of all available AWS instance types per region.
-Its freely availble as a JSON file on s3.
+It’s always a challenge when you are building an interface that allows users to create instances, but without making a failing call how can you be assured that the instance type is available for use in that region?
+This problem is the reason we developed CRITAS.
+With this service we are constantly maintaining a list of all available AWS instance types per region.
+It’s available for free as a JSON file on s3.

-Hope you find it useful
+We hope you find it useful

 [https://s3-us-west-2.amazonaws.com/adfsdafdsjfkljfsdluerfsfds/crita](https://s3-us-west-2.amazonaws.com/adfsdafdsjfkljfsdluerfsfds/crita)